Title: Petal Thoughts: Yvonne Vera

 This book will surely open windows into Vera literature.
 It also contains testimonies by scores of people close to Vera like her best and long time friend, Kupukile Mlambo (to whom Vera’s first full novel, Nehanda is dedicated), her editor and publisher, Irene Staunton, friends: Flora Wild, Terence Ranger, Virginia Phiri and others.

-She specialised on abominations, those subjects that harm the woman’s body and mind like rape and abortion.
+She specialised on abominations and those subjects that harm the woman’s body and mind like rape, abortion and suicide.
 These are subjects that Zimbabwean novels rarely spend their maximum length on.
-Her women come out of it hugely scathed and with a statement that woman’s meaningful space is very difficult to find in this world.
+Vera’s women are come out of it hugely scathed and with a statement that woman’s meaningful space is very difficult to find in this world.

-Why Don’t You Carve other Animals is a collection with stories that portray women in various circumstances that ask them to step out of their ordinary roles as mothers and wives.
+Why Don’t You Carve other Animals (1992) is a collection of short stories that portray women in various circumstances that force them to step out of their ordinary roles as mothers and wives.
 In the background is the war of liberation of the 1970’s.

-Under The Tongue probably marks the maturation of Vera’s style and maybe that is why it is considered as her most ‘difficult’ novel.
+Under The Tongue (1996) marks the maturation of Vera’s style and maybe that is why it is considered as her amongst her ‘difficult’ novels.
 It is generally the story of a child who has been raped by her father and who, as a result, loses her mother.
-There are suggestions that the mother kills the husband on discovering his crime and due to death or imprisonment, leaves the child Zhizha with her grandparents.
+There are suggestions that the mother kills the husband on discovering his crime and due to death or imprisonment, leaves the child (Zhizha) with her grandparents.
 This is a novel with a very haunting quality to it.
+It won the 1997 Common Wealth Writers Prize (Africa Region, Best Book).

-Butterfly Burning is about a girl, Phephelapi who meets an older man, Fumbatha in Bulawayo during the 1940’s.
+Butterfly Burning (2000) is about a girl, Phephelapi who meets an older man, Fumbatha, in Bulawayo during the 1940’s.
 Their relationship offers the girl a certain measure of comfort but her pregnancy shatters her desire to become a nurse.
 A resultant abortion ruins her relationship with her man.
-After her second pregnancy she kills herself by dousing herself with paraffin and setting herself alight because again the pregnancy is connected with her failure to join nursing.
+After her second pregnancy, she kills herself by dousing herself with paraffin and setting herself alight because again, the pregnancy is connected with her failure to join nursing.
 This excruciating novel highlights the plight of ambitious women in a colonial set up.